stnokott/r6api/README.md

+# r6api
-# Disclaimer
+## Disclaimer
-I don't have the time to maintain this repo properly.
+- I don't have the time to maintain this repo properly.
-This is just for fun.
+- This project is just for fun.
+- I am a Golang beginner, be kind
-Feel free to fork and do whatever you like with it.
+- Feel free to fork and do whatever you like with it.

-**I didn't have time to write tests, so use with caution!**
+- **I didn't have time to write tests, so use with caution!**

+## Background information
+- reverse-engineered official Ubisoft API at https://www.ubisoft.com/de-de/game/rainbow-six/siege/stats
+- in parts inspired by [danielwerg/r6api.js](https://github.com/danielwerg/r6api.js)

 ## Example usage